About

 • Fruity, crunchy, sweet, creamy – what more could you ask for?!

-• fresh strawberries – you will need about 2 pints fresh strawberries for this recipe.
-Sweet ripe strawberries are best since it allows you to use less sugar.
-Feel free to use frozen strawberries when not in season.
+• fresh strawberries – you will need about 2 pounds of fresh strawberries for this recipe, or Sweet ripe strawberries are best since it allows you to use less sugar.

-• gluten free oats – Use old fashioned rolled oats for a chewy, crisp texture.
+• gluten free oats – Use old fashioned rolled oats for a crisp and oat-y texture.
 Seek out certified gluten-free oats, if a dietary concern.

 • sea salt – to enhance all those crispy strawberry flavors!